xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 The number of iterations taken by CG scales with the square root of the condition number $$\kappa(PA)$$ of the preconditioned system, where $$P$$ is the preconditioner.

-{% include qanda question='Based on the iterations you recorded, how does this condition number roughly scale with respect to the number of unknowns?' answer='The condition number is proportional to the number of unknowns.' %}
+{% include qanda question='Based on the iterations you recorded, how does this condition number roughly scale with respect to the number of unknowns?' answer='In each step, the number of iterations grows by a factor of 2, and the number of unknows grows by a factor of 4.
+Hence the condition number is proportional to the number of unknowns.' %}

 ---